bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Jeff Czyz: 00:32:03

 Two months maybe.
-The point I wanted to make around that is that, `C Lightning` or `core Lightning`, I guess, had an implementation of `BOLT 12` pretty early since Rusty was the proposer of `BOLT 12`, But the spec changed quite a bit over the year plus it was when he first offered the proposal.
+The point I wanted to make around that is that, `c-lightning` or Core Lightning, I guess, had an implementation of `BOLT 12` pretty early since Rusty was the proposer of `BOLT 12`, But the spec changed quite a bit over the year plus it was when he first offered the proposal.
 And now where it's like pretty much ready to very close to being merged and without feedback from other implementations, you're going to get a lot of churn later on if you really try to push maybe an operability between two implementations early, get it out.
 So for instance, in `BOLT 12`, there was a few changes that were made, there's a certain sequence of offer, invoice request, invoice in `BOLT 12`.
 And the information from those, that chain of messages is sort of important if you want to do stateless verification of invoices and invoice requests.